-The main source of credit risk is the Group's loan portfolio.
+The main source of credit risk is linked to the Group's loan portfolio.
 It includes all the loans and guarantees that the Group has granted to individuals, companies, governments and banks (including debt securities if they are issued by companies or banks).
-The aggregate outstanding amount of the Group's loan portfolio amounted to EUR 207 billion on 30 June 2024.
-Most counterparties were private individuals (40.6% of outstanding portfolio) and corporates (50.7% of outstanding portfolio).
-Most counterparties are located in Belgium (54.8% of outstanding portfolio) or in the Czech Republic (18.5% of outstanding portfolio).
-Impaired loans (i.e., loans where it is unlikely that the full contractual principal and interest will be repaid/paid) constituted 2.1% of this portfolio.

-A more detailed breakdown of the Group's loan portfolio, including information on impairments, can be found on pages 98 and following of the Issuer's 2023 annual report.
-More information on impairments (including impairments linked to geopolitical & emerging risks and the coronavirus crisis) can be found in Note 3.9 ("Impairment (income statement)") of the consolidated financial statements of the Issuer's 2023 annual report and on page 39 and following of the Issuer's extended quarterly report for the second quarter of 2024.
+The aggregate outstanding amount of the Group's loan portfolio amounted to EUR 211 billion as at 31 December 2024.
+Most counterparties were private individuals (41% of outstanding portfolio) and corporates (51% of outstanding portfolio).
+Most counterparties are located in Belgium (55% of outstanding portfolio) or in the Czech Republic (19% of outstanding portfolio).
+Impaired loans (i.e., loans where it is unlikely that the full contractual principal and interest will be repaid/paid) constituted 2% of this portfolio.
+A detailed breakdown of the Group's loan portfolio, including information on impairments, can be found on pages 68 and following of the Issuer's 2024 annual report, which is incorporated by reference into this Prospectus.
+More information on impairments (including impairments linked to geopolitical & emerging risks and the Covid-19 pandemic) can be found in note 3.9 (Impairment (income statement)) of the consolidated financial statements of the Issuer's 2024 annual report, which is incorporated by reference into this Prospectus.

-The mortgage portfolio of the Group amounted to EUR 76.2 billion as at 30 June 2024, which was 40.7% of the Group's loans and advances to customers being EUR 187.5 billion as at 30 June 2024, excluding reverse repos (see page 49 of the Issuer's extended quarterly report for the second quarter of 2024).
+The mortgage portfolio of the Group amounted to EUR 78.1 billion as at 31 December 2024, which was 40.7% of the Group's loans and advances to customers being EUR 192.1 billion as at 31 December 2024, excluding reverse repos.
+In this context, the Group is also subject to real estate risk (in this respect, please refer to the risk factor entitled "Other risks related to market risk (non-trading)").

 The main sources of other credit risks in the banking activities of the Group are those stemming from (i) trading book securities, (ii) counterparty risks under derivatives and (iii) government securities.

-More information on credit risks relating to trading book securities, counterparty risk of derivatives and government securities can be found on page 106 of the Issuer's 2023 annual report.
-The Issuer's 2023 annual report and extended quarterly reports for the first quarter of 2024 and the second quarter of 2024 are incorporated by reference into this Prospectus as set out in the section entitled "Documents Incorporated by Reference".
+More background information on credit risks relating to trading book securities, counterparty risk of derivatives and government securities can be found in the section entitled "Other credit risks in the banking activities" on page 75 of the Issuer's 2024 annual report, which is incorporated by reference into this Prospectus.